ContentMine/FutureTDM/tutorial/zika/README.md

 ```
 Of the 100 XML-files for 57 of them supplementary materials can be found, and all have been downloaded.

-Now we have all the available data, which can be used for further analysis.
+Finally, we have all the available data, which can be used for further analysis.

 ### Normalize the data